vpontis/linky/README.md

 While browsing, press Command+Shift+Y (Mac) or Ctrl+Shift+Y (Windows/Linux) to copy the current tab's URL to your clipboard.

 You can also click the Linky extension icon in your browser toolbar and then click the "Copy URL" button.

+### Special URL Handling

+Linky automatically removes query parameters for certain domains.
+When copying URLs from these domains, only the base URL and path will be copied (without query parameters).

+For example, if a URL has query parameters like `https://example.com/page/?param1=value1&param2=value2`, Linky will copy it as `https://example.com/page/`.